Eugenio Granell: The Dominican Republic

 When Granell arrived in the Dominican Republic in 1940, he had not yet discovered his talent for painting.
 Initially he worked as a violinist with the National Symphony Orchestra, which he helped organize with the musician Casal Chapí and as a journalist for the newspaper La Nación.
 In 1941 he began painting, participating in an exhibit entitled Private Exhibit of Modern Spanish Painters in 1942.
-Granell had his first solo exhibition in 1943, exhibiting 44 Surrealist paintings, this was the first exhibition of Surrealist works held in the country.
+Granell had his first solo exhibition in 1943, exhibiting 44 surrealist paintings, this was the first exhibition of surrealist works held in the country.

 He had another solo exhibition in 1945 featuring 200 of his works and in 1946 he exhibited in Puerto Rico and Guatemala.
 Later that same year, he left the Dominican Republic due to problems that arose when he refused to sign a document supporting the dictator Trujillo.

 Granell, along with Dominican poets and Chilean diplomat Alberto Baeza Flores, formed an avant-garde magazine and literary movement, La Poesía Sorpendida.

 Guatemala and Puerto Rico

 In 1946, Granell left the Dominican Republic and headed for Mexico with the intention of working with his party comrade Costa Amic.
-During a stopover in Guatemala, however, Eugenio and his wife Amparo liked Guatemala City and decided to stay.
+During a stopover in Guatemala, however, Granell and his wife Amparo liked Guatemala City and decided to stay.
 Once there, he became an art professor, contributed to magazines, and hosted a radio show in which he discussed art and artists, among other subjects, all while continuing to paint and write.
 Granell's endeavors in Guatemala were soon interrupted as tensions during the Guatemalan Revolution escalated after the 1948 parliamentary election, leading to an attempted military coup in 1949.
 Granell's political views made him a target of violence, forcing him to flee in the middle of the night.

-Jaime Benítez, the Rector of the University of Puerto Rico, had met Granell when he had shown his art on the island a few years earlier and invited him and his family to move to Puerto Rico and become an art professor at the University.
+Jaime Benítez, the Rector of the University of Puerto Rico, had met Granell when he had shown his art on the island a few years earlier and invited him and his family to move to Puerto Rico and become an art professor at the university.
 His stay on the island was very productive.
 It was during this time that he published his short book Isla cofre mítico (Island Mythical Coffer, 1951) that he modeled after André Breton's book Martinique: Charmeuse de serpents.
 He ignited interest in contemporary art in his students, many of whom would continue to paint and gather to form an artistic group that they referred to as "El Mirador Azul."
 As he did in the Dominican Republic, Granell's endeavors at the University of Puerto Rico established a strong school of art on the island that would continue to thrive after his departure.